alto-wg/draft-alto-pv/examples.md

 }
 ~~~

-## Example: Multipart Endpoint Cost Resource
+## Example: Multipart Endpoint Cost Service Resource

 The following examples demonstrate the request to the `endpoint-cost-pv`
 resource and the corresponding response.

-The request uses the path vector cost type in the `cost-type` field, and
+The request uses the Path Vector cost type in the `cost-type` field, and
 queries the Maximum Reservable Bandwidth ANE property and the Persistent Entity
 property for two source and destination pairs: 192.0.2.34 -> 192.0.2.2 and
 192.0.2.34 -> 192.0.2.50.